code-guy21/Bamazon/README.md

    - Asks user to input the quantity

    - If purchase is successful
    - user will be notified of total purchase price
+   - database will update stock quantity for that item
    - If item is not found
-     - user will be notified the item doesn't exist
+   - user will be notified item doesn't exist
    - If inventory is too low
-     - user will be notified their purchase is unsuccessful
+     - user will be notified their purchase was unsuccessful

 2. **exit**